-6. Salvage broken items
+6. Salvage Broken Items

 Are you hanging onto beloved glass ornaments that are chipped or broken?
 Arrange them together in a bowl with the damaged parts hidden.
-Add tinsel or silver garland for extra sparkle, and display the bowl where it’ll
+Add tinsel or silver garland for extra sparkle, and display the bowl where it’ll catch the light.

-7. Preserve holiday linens
+7. Preserve Holiday Linens